raewtf/raewtf.github.io/_posts/2025-02-25-cloudburst-manual.md

 > Real-time weather.
 On your Playdate.

 Curious what the forecast looks like?
 Easy!
 But...your laptop's out of reach, your phone's battery is dead, your smart assistant's brain is busted, and your curtains are shut.
 It's just you, and your Playdate.
 What can you do?
 Well, here is your answer!
-Leveraging state-of-the-art networking capabilities, *Cloudburst* is a fully seamless, on-line enabled weather app for your Playdate!
+Leveraging state-of-the-art networking capabilities, Cloudburst is a fully seamless, on-line enabled weather app for your Playdate!

 Get the forecast here, there, or anywhere — it's compatible with cities around the world!
+(And don't worry, it works with Fahrenheit or Celsius — metric or imperial.)
 See detailed stats such as hourly forecast, precipitation, wind, and more.
 Change settings to your heart's content, and even use it as a low-power screensaver — the perfect desk buddy.
 No external tools or setup required, just download and go — it's weather, untethered.

 # Basics